 Add apple and vinegar.
 Place the berries in a bowl, and grate the peeled apple over them.
 Add the balsamic vinegar, and stir to combine.

 Mix drys.
-In a medium bowl, mix together the brown sugar, sugar, cornstarch, and salt.
+In a medium bowl, mix together the brown sugar, sugar, cornstarch, pepper, and salt.
 As a reminder to those who use a scale, use it to measure brown sugar.
 It’s far easier than packing it into a measuring cup.
 We also did that for our cornstarch, since we were near the end of the box and couldn’t easily scoop it out with a measuring spoon.
 Once you’ve measured out everything, use a fork to break up the brown sugar and mix everything fairly thoroughly.

 Fold.
 Pour the dry mixture over the berries and fold until everything is moistened.
 It’ll take about 10 folds, at most.